linz/basemaps/packages/cli/README.md

 ## Usage -- Overview

-Create a overview tar file of tiles from the given of imageries.
-This create low zoom level cogs for the individual imagery and significantly improve the performance of serving individual imagery by pre-render and save the cogs in overview instead of render them on the fly.
+Create a overview tar file of tiles from the given of imagery.
+This create low zoom level tiles for the individual imagery and significantly improve the performance of serving individual imagery by pre-rendering and saving the tiles instead of rendering them on the fly.

 ```bash
 ./bin/bmc.js create-overview --config s3://..../images/*.tiff --output overview/overviews.tar.co